bard/org-dashboard/README.md

     #+BEGIN: block-dashboard
     #+END:

+Configuration

+You can customize the following variables:

+- `org-dashboard-files` (defaults to `org-agenda-files`)
+- `org-dashboard-show-category`
+- `org-dashboard-omit-completed`
+- `org-dashboard-omit-not-started`
+- `org-dashboard-omit-tags`

 ## Notes

 Labels link back to the trees where they were found.

 The color of the progress bar is (naively, for now) chosen based on the progress value, from dark red to bright green.